Level/abstract-level/README.md

 ###### `batch` (object)

 The `batch` argument of the hook function is an interface to add operations, to be committed in the same batch as the input operation(s).
 This also works if the originating call was a singular operation like `db.put()` because the presence of one or more hook functions will change `db.put()` and `db.del()` to internally use a batch.
-For originating calls like [`db.batch([])`](#dbbatchoperations-options-callback) that provide multiple input operations, operations will be added after the last input operation, rather than interleaving.
+For originating calls like [`db.batch([])`](#dbbatchoperations-options) that provide multiple input operations, operations will be added after the last input operation, rather than interleaving.
 The hook function will not be called for operations that were added by either itself or other hook functions.

 ###### `batch = batch.add(op)`

-Add a batch operation, using the same format as the operations that [`db.batch([])`](#dbbatchoperations-options-callback) takes.
+Add a batch operation, using the same format as the operations that [`db.batch([])`](#dbbatchoperations-options) takes.
 However, it is assumed that `op` can be freely mutated by `abstract-level`.
 Unlike input operations it will not be cloned before doing so.
 The `add` method returns `batch` which allows for chaining, similar to the [chained batch](#chainedbatch) API.

 For hook functions to be generic, it is recommended to explicitly define `keyEncoding` and `valueEncoding` properties on `op` (instead of relying on database defaults) or to use an isolated sublevel with known defaults.

 #### `hook = db.hooks.postopen`

 An asynchronous hook that runs after the database has succesfully opened, but before deferred operations are executed and before events are emitted.
 It thus allows for additional initialization, including reading and writing data that deferred operations might need.
+The postopen hook always runs before the prewrite hook.

 Functions added to this hook must return a promise and will receive one argument: `options`.
-If one of the hook functions yields an error (or itself closes the database) then the database will be closed.
-The postopen hook always runs before the prewrite hook.
+If one of the hook functions yields an error then the database will be closed.
+In the rare event that closing also fails, which means there's no safe state to return to, the database will enter an internal locked state where `db.status` is `'closed'` and subsequent calls to `db.open()` or `db.close()` will be met with a [`LEVEL_STATUS_LOCKED`](#errors) error.
+This locked state is also used during the postopen hook itself, meaning hook functions are not allowed to call `db.open()` or `db.close()`.

 ##### Example